-According to Rusko, rested and recovered athletes will show a consistent heart rate between measurements, but the research found a marked increase (10 beats/minutes or more) in the 120 second-post-standing measurement of athletes who were deemed to be in danger of exhibiting overtraining syndrome.
+According to Rusko, rested and recovered athletes will show a consistent heart rate between measurements.
+Still, the researchers found a marked increase (10 beats/minutes or more) in the 120 second-post-standing measurement of athletes who were deemed to be in danger of exhibiting overtraining syndrome.

 In terms of managing performance anxiety, Tanni warns our Team GB Paralympians of the need to, "be careful who you share an apartment with.
-Getting the right room mate is important.
-I was not the most sociable of athletes at times and I think people respected that.
+Getting the right roommate is important.
+I was not the most friendly of athletes at times, and I think people respected that.
 I was lucky to be able to say, "Right guys, can you leave me alone at the moment".
 This is where your team managers come into their own in deciding which athletes are compatible to room with each other".
-In addition to the above, Tanni tells us that planning when to eat before performance will be crucial for our Paralympians.
+In addition to the above, Tanni tells us that planning when to eat before a performance will be crucial for our Paralympians.
 "I used to be sick a lot before I competed.
 I just could not stand food in my stomach.
 I used to live on Complan before races!
-Often I would get up in the night to eat and then go back to sleep.
+Often, I would get up in the night to eat and then go back to sleep.
 Our Team GB athletes need to plan their eating arrangements meticulously".

-According to British Athletics coach educator Brian MacKenzie (https://www.brianmac.co.uk/eatcom.htm) a pre-competition meal should be high in complex carbohydrates and low in fat, protein and fibre.
-Bean (1993) notes that breakfast cereals, porridge, bread, rolls, rice cakes, boiled rice, potatoes, yams, boiled pasta, dried fruit, oatmeal and wholemeal biscuits may be appropriate.
-This comes with the additional suggestion of eating a small amount of carbohydrate food (approx. 50gms) with a high glycaemic index just prior to competition.
+According to British Athletics coach educator Brian MacKenzie (https://www.brianmac.co.uk/eatcom.htm), a pre-competition meal should be high in complex carbohydrates and low in fat, protein, and fibre.
+Bean (1993) notes that breakfast cereals, porridge, bread, rolls, rice cakes, boiled rice, potatoes, yams, boiled pasta, dried fruit, oatmeal a,nd wholemeal biscuits may be appropriate.
+This comes with the additional suggestion of eating a small amount of carbohydrate food (approx. 50gms) with a high glycaemic index just before the competition.
 According to Jenkins (1981), break down quickly during digestion and release glucose rapidly into the bloodstream.

 The Paralympic stadium

-Tanni warns our Team GB members that a key difference between Paralympic competition and other events is that, "Ordinarily you get the call up 20 minutes before the start of your event but with a Paralympics it may be more like a 45 minute call, so the timings are different.
-With added security measures which will be in place on London, our younger athletes in particular need to be aware that their whole day will be filled with one race".
-Grey-Thompson was clearly an athlete who was stimulated by the uniqueness of a Paralympic arena.
+Tanni warns our Team GB members that a key difference between Paralympic competition and other events is that, "Ordinarily you get the call up 20 minutes before the start of your event, but with a Paralympics, it may be more like a 45-minute call, so the timings are different.
+With added security measures which will be in place in London, our younger athletes, in particular, need to be aware that their whole day will be filled with one race".
+Grey-Thompson was an athlete who was stimulated by the uniqueness of a Paralympic arena.

-In developing what has become known as Optimum Arousal Theory, Hanin (1997) argued that each athlete will achieve peak performance if their level of arousal or competitive anxiety falls within their optimum functioning zone.
-She reminisces that, "Its not like competing in front of one man and his dog when you have got 70,000 pairs of eyes watching you.
+In developing what has become known as Optimum Arousal Theory, Hanin (1997) argued that each athlete would achieve peak performance if their level of arousal or competitive anxiety falls within their optimum functioning zone.
+She reminisces, "It is not like competing in front of one man and his dog when you have got 70,000 pairs of eyes watching you.
 I loved the sheer thrill of it.
-I would not say I competed better but I loved the aftermath of being in the stadium".
-When asked to assess who will be catching her eye in Stratford this summer she confesses, "I hate picking out individual athletes as they ill all have enough pressure on them to perform in front of a home crowd.
+I would not say I competed better, but I loved the aftermath of being in the stadium".
+When asked to assess who will be catching her eye in Stratford this summer she confesses, "I hate picking out individual athletes as they will all have enough pressure on them to perform in front of a home crowd.
 I will be looking out for Dave Weir and Mickey Bushell on the track plus Scott Moorhouse and a fellow Welsh athlete, Nathan Stephens in the field events".

-In featuring the career of David Hemery in this magazine on 7th June, we argued that athletes could be both telic (goal focused) and paratelic (process focused).
-In alluding to the Reversal Theory of Apter and Smith (1975), internationally respected coach educator Peter Thompson (2006) made the point that whilst shifting between these two polar opposites, that athletes could have a preferred modus operandi.
-Coached by husband Dr Ian Thompson, It would appear that Tanni was a paratelic dominant athlete because, "I just focussed on counting to 20 in my head and pushing.
-I could not go beyond 20 because by then I was going dizzy!
-In the sprints I always used to imagine competing by visualising a fence down the sides of my lanes.
-Rather than thinking about winning I had to be process focused because with wheelchair racing your cadence changes with each section of the race.
-Its dependent on both head and tail winds.
-Technique is vital for our wheelchair athletes.
+In featuring the career of David Hemery in this magazine on 7th June, we argued that athletes could be both telic (goal-focused) and paratelic (process-focused).
+In alluding to the Reversal Theory of Apter and Smith (1975), internationally respected coach educator Peter Thompson (2006) made the point that while shifting between these two opposites, that athletes could have a preferred modus operandi.
+Coached by husband Dr Ian Thompson, It would appear that Tanni was a paratelic dominant athlete because "I just focussed on counting to 20 in my head and pushing.
+I could not go beyond 20 because by then, I was going dizzy!
+In the sprints, I always used to imagine competing by visualising a fence down the sides of my lanes.
+Rather than thinking about winning, I had to be process-focused because with wheelchair racing your cadence changes with each section of the race.
+It is dependent on both the head and tailwinds.
+The technique is vital for our wheelchair athletes.
 You cannot go short and jabby".

-After her fourth Games in 2000 Tanni finished third in the BBC Sports Personality of the Year, behind five time rowing gold medallist Sir Steve Redgrave.
-In being unable to join Redgrave and runner up Olympic heptathlon champion Denise Lewis on stage due to an unwittingly discriminatory platform design, Grey-Thompson presented a public challenge to us all to consider the potential of our own exclusionary behaviour.
+After her fourth Games in 2000, Tanni finished third in the BBC Sports Personality of the Year, behind five-time rowing gold medallist Sir Steve Redgrave.
+In being unable to join Redgrave and runner-up Olympic heptathlon champion Denise Lewis on stage due to unwittingly discriminatory platform design, Grey-Thompson presented a public challenge to us all to consider the potential of our exclusionary behaviour.
 At 42, as well as acting as patron of numerous charities, she is today a non-executive director for British Athletics (2007), sits on the board of the London Marathon (2007) and the Board of Transport for London (2008).
 She is Chair of the Women's Sports and Fitness Foundation Commission on the Future of Women's Sport.
-Her breathtaking work ethic is encapsulated in an inspirational autobiography, aptly entitled "Seize the Day".
+Her breath-taking work ethic is encapsulated in an inspirational autobiography, aptly entitled "Seize the Day".
 This motto is at the heart of her parting shot to Team GB's Paralympic hopefuls.
-"I do believe we will have a very strong team" she says with confidence.
+"I do believe we will have a very strong team," she says with confidence.
 "I had the privilege of competing in the Commonwealth Games on home soil but to go to an Olympics in your home country will be unbelievable"+.

 About the Author